crxssed7/notable-figures/figures/Alan Turing.md

 On 19 July 2023, following an apology to LGBT veterans from the UK Government, Defence Secretary Ben Wallace suggested Turing should be honoured with a permanent statue on the fourth plinth of Trafalgar Square, describing Turing as "probably the greatest war hero, in my book, of the Second World War, [whose] achievements shortened the war, saved thousands of lives, helped defeat the Nazis.
 And his story is a sad story of a society and how it treated him."

+# Further reading

+## Articles
+Copeland, B. Jack (ed.).
+"The Mind and the Computing Machine: Alan Turing and others".
+The Rutherford Journal.
+Archived from the original on 18 March 2012.
+Retrieved 6 April 2009.

+Copeland, B. Jack (ed.).
+"Alan Turing: Father of the Modern Computer".
+The Rutherford Journal.
+Archived from the original on 24 January 2022.
+Retrieved 19 November 2013.

+Hodges, Andrew (2004).
+"Turing, Alan Mathison".
+Oxford Dictionary of National Biography (online ed.).
+Oxford University Press. doi:10.1093/ref:odnb/36578.
+(Subscription, Wikipedia Library access or UK public library membership required.)

+Hodges, Andrew (2007).
+"Alan Turing".
+In Edward N. Zalta (ed.).
+Stanford Encyclopedia of Philosophy (Winter 2009 ed.).
+Stanford University.
+Retrieved 10 January 2011.

+Gray, Paul (29 March 1999).
+"Computer Scientist: Alan Turing".
+Time.
+Archived from the original on 16 October 2007.

+O'Connell, H; Fitzgerald, M (2003).
+"Did Alan Turing have Asperger's syndrome?".
+Irish Journal of Psychological Medicine.
+20 (1).
+Irish Institute of Psychological Medicine: 28–31. doi:10.1017/s0790966700007503.
+ISSN 0790-9667.
+PMID 30440230.
+S2CID 53563123.

+O'Connor, John J.; Robertson, Edmund F. "Alan Mathison Turing".
+MacTutor History of Mathematics Archive.
+University of St Andrews.

+## Books
+Agar, Jon (2001).
+Turing and the Universal Machine.
+Duxford: Icon.
+ISBN 978-1-84046-250-0.

+Agar, Jon (2003).
+The government machine: a revolutionary history of the computer.
+Cambridge, Massachusetts: MIT Press.
+ISBN 978-0-262-01202-7.

+Babbage, Charles (2016) [1864].
+Campbell-Kelly, Martin (ed.).
+The Works of Charles Babbage: Passages from the Life of a Philosopher.
+Oxford: Routledge.
+ISBN 978-1-138-76370-8.

+Beniger, James (1986).
+The control revolution: technological and economic origins of the information society.
+Cambridge, Massachusetts: Harvard University Press.
+ISBN 978-0-674-16986-9.

+Bernhardt, Chris (2017).
+Turing's Vision: The Birth of Computer Science.
+MIT Press.
+ISBN 978-0-262-53351-5.

+Bodanis, David (2005).
+Electric Universe: How Electricity Switched on the Modern World.
+New York: Three Rivers Press.
+ISBN 978-0-307-33598-2.
+OCLC 61684223.

+Bruderer, Herbert (2012).
+"Die Maschinen von Charles Babbage, Alan Turing und John von Neumann".
+Konrad Zuse und die Schweiz.
+Wer hat den Computer erfunden? (in German).
+München: Oldenbourg Wissenschaftsverlag. doi:10.1524/9783486716658.
+ISBN 978-3-486-71366-4.

+Campbell-Kelly, Martin; Aspray, William (1996).
+Computer: A History of the Information Machine.
+New York: Basic Books.
+ISBN 978-0-465-02989-1.

+Ceruzzi, Paul E. (1998).
+A History of Modern Computing.
+Cambridge, Massachusetts, and London: MIT Press.
+ISBN 978-0-262-53169-6.

+Chandler, Alfred (1977).
+The Visible Hand: The Managerial Revolution in American Business.
+Cambridge, Massachusetts: Belknap Press.
+ISBN 978-0-674-94052-9.

+Cooper, S. Barry; van Leeuwen, Jan (2013).
+Alan Turing: His Work and Impact.
+New York: Elsevier.
+ISBN 978-0-12-386980-7.

+Copeland, B. Jack, ed.
+(2005).
+Alan Turing's Automatic Computing Engine.
+Oxford: Oxford University Press.
+ISBN 978-0-19-856593-2.
+OCLC 224640979.

+Copeland, B. Jack; Bowen, Jonathan P.; Wilson, Robin; Sprevak, Mark (2017).
+The Turing Guide.
+Oxford University Press.
+ISBN 978-0-19-874783-3.

+Dyson, George (2012).
+Turing's Cathedral: The Origins of the Digital Universe.
+Vintage.
+ISBN 978-1-4000-7599-7.

+Edwards, Paul N (1996).
+The closed world: computers and the politics of discourse in Cold War America.
+Cambridge, Massachusetts: MIT Press.
+ISBN 978-0-262-55028-4.

+Gleick, James (2011).
+The Information: A History, a Theory, a Flood.
+New York: Pantheon.
+ISBN 978-0-375-42372-7.

+Hochhuth, Rolf (1988).
+Alan Turing: en berättelse.
+Symposion.
+ISBN 978-91-7868-109-9.

+Levin, Janna (2006).
+A Madman Dreams of Turing Machines.
+New York: Knopf.
+ISBN 978-1-4000-3240-2.

+Lubar, Steven (1993).
+Infoculture.
+Boston, Massachusetts and New York: Houghton Mifflin.
+ISBN 978-0-395-57042-5.

+Petzold, Charles (2008).
+The Annotated Turing: A Guided Tour through Alan Turing's Historic Paper on Computability and the Turing Machine.
+Indianapolis: Wiley Publishing.
+ISBN 978-0-470-22905-7.

+Smith, Michael (1998).
+The Secrets of Station X: How the Bletchley Park codebreakers helped win the war.
+Boxtree.
+ISBN 978-0752221892.

+Smith, Roger (1997).
+Fontana History of the Human Sciences.
+London: Fontana.

+Turing, Sara Stoney (1959).
+Alan M Turing.
+W Heffer.
+Turing's mother, who survived him by many years, wrote this 157-page biography of her son, glorifying his life.
+It was published in 1959, and so could not cover his war work.
+Scarcely 300 copies were sold (Sara Turing to Lyn Newman, 1967, Library of St John's College, Cambridge).
+The six-page foreword by Lyn Irvine includes reminiscences and is more frequently quoted.
+It was re-published by Cambridge University Press in 2012, to honour the centenary of his birth, and included a new foreword by Martin Davis, as well as a never-before-published memoir by Turing's older brother John F. Turing.

+Turing, Sara (2012).
+Alan M. Turing.
+Cambridge University Press.
+ISBN 978-1-107-02058-0. (originally published in 1959 by W. Heffer & Sons, Ltd)

+Weizenbaum, Joseph (1976).
+Computer Power and Human Reason.
+London: W.H.
+Freeman.
+ISBN 0-7167-0463-3.

+Whitemore, Hugh; Hodges, Andrew (1988).
+Breaking the code.
+S. French.
+This 1986 Hugh Whitemore play tells the story of Turing's life and death.
+In the original West End and Broadway runs, Derek Jacobi played Turing and he recreated the role in a 1997 television film based on the play made jointly by the BBC and WGBH, Boston.
+The play is published by Amber Lane Press, Oxford, ASIN: B000B7TM0Q

+Williams, Michael R. (1985).
+A History of Computing Technology.
+Englewood Cliffs, New Jersey: Prentice-Hall.
+ISBN 0-8186-7739-2.

+Yates, David M. (1997).
+Turing's Legacy: A history of computing at the National Physical Laboratory 1945–1995.
+London: London Science Museum.
+ISBN 978-0-901805-94-2.
+OCLC 123794619.

 # See also
 Legacy of Alan Turing